Autonomous Knowledge Agents vs. Legacy Chatbots

 This is retrieval and matching, not thinking.

-The chatbot matched "order" and "hasn't arrived" to a template.
-It did not actually check the order.
-It did not reason about the problem.
+The chatbot matched "Block 7" and "Cooling" to a directory.
+It did not actually interpret the data.
+It is a search-and-index function.

-This is not matching keywords.
-This is reasoning and acting.
+This is not keyword matching.
+This is autonomous retrieval and reasoning.

 The Technical Difference